Carrington Park - Enviro-scape Master Plan

 Option 3 What exactly do you mean by access to park from Weld Street permanently open?
 Does that mean that dogs and children can wonder in and out of the park, onto the road as they please?
 Please explain

-Melita asked over 6 years ago
+Melita asked about 7 years ago

 Thank you for your question.
 The City received a number of submissions regarding lack of control of some dogs by owners.
 The open end in option 3 would ensure that those owners who did not control or trust their dog would keep them on a leash.